Winter Wedding in Salt Lake City: Timeline Buffers, Load-In, and Cold-Weather Logistics

 - Power access.
 Outdoor setups often rely on extension cords.
 Wet ground + snow + power cables = extra care needed.
 I bring weatherproof covers and cable ramps, but the venue needs to be on board too.

-My honest recommendation: if your ceremony is between November and March in SLC, do it indoors.
+My honest recommendation: If your ceremony is between November and March in SLC, do it indoors.
 Save the outdoor magic for photos.
 Your officiant, your guests, and your DJ will all thank you.

 Not all venues handle winter the same way.
 Here's what to ask: